boboppie/ORFLine/README.md

 #### 5. P-site calling

-   P-site offset is the distance from the 5’ or 3’ end of a ribosome-protected footprint to the P-site of the ribosome that generated the footprint.
+   P-site offset is the distance from the 5’ or 3’ end of a ribosome-protected footprint (RPF) to the P-site of the ribosome that generated the footprint.
 Because the P-site is the site where peptidyl elongation occurs, read alignments from ribosome profiling are frequently mapped to their P-sites.
 We use plastid Python package to estimate it from Ribo-Seq data.

-   First of all, we create a protein coding gene annotation file (GTF format):
+   Firstly, we create a protein coding gene annotation file (GTF format):

    ```bash
    # We keep protein coding leve 1 and 2, not seleno proteins